naughtius-maximus-8492/wireguard-tunnel-forwarding/README.md

 #                     END                     #
 ###############################################
 ```
+> [!WARNING]
+> If you're using TMUX, do not copy this from the window as the formatting will be wrong.
+Either come out of TMUX and copy it or open the generate `current-client-config.txt` in a text reader such as `vim`, `nano`, `less` etc...

 Assuming both hosts use systemd and all necessary commands have been run, you can enable the service by running `systemctl enable --now wg-quick@wg0` on both hosts.
 Then, `systemctl status wg-quick@wg0` should show them both running without errors.